Blog

 When a patient falls at a hospital, sometimes the hospital can be held liable.
 This is usually the case if conditions at the hospital led to the patient’s fall and injury, and the hospital is found negligent for not taking appropriate measures to prevent the incident.

-Our Maryland medical malpractice lawyers at The Law Offices of Peter T. Nicholl discuss common causes for hospital falls, the difference between negligence and medical malpractice, and what patients can do if they have suffered a fall.
+Our Baltimore medical malpractice lawyers at The Law Offices of Peter T. Nicholl discuss common causes for hospital falls, the difference between negligence and medical malpractice, and what patients can do if they have suffered a fall.

 If you or a loved one suffered an injury from a hospital fall, you may be able to seek compensation.
 We have secured millions in compensation for our clients who have been the victim of medical malpractice.
 We offer a free, no obligation legal consultation to discuss your claim.

 Free initial consultation.
-Zero upfront fees.
+No upfront fees.
 Contact us today: 410-297-0271.

 There are several explanations for why a patient falls at a hospital: